joshhighet/multisocks/README.md

 _multisocks is a fork/derivative of the excellent [Iglesys347/castor](https://github.com/Iglesys347/castor)_

-multisocks will expose a SOCKS5 proxy on `:8080` and a statistics report on `:1337`
+multisocks exposes a SOCKS5 proxy on `:8080` and a statistics report on `:1337` by default.

 ```mermaid
 flowchart TB